org-trello/org-trello/README.md

 ```

 Actual bindings (not definitive, suggestions are welcome):
+- *BINDING-SIMPLE-CREATION*
-- *BINDING-SIMPLE-CREATION*  C-c o c - Create asynchronously a card/checklist/item with the subtree.
+        C-c o c - Create asynchronously a card/checklist/item with the subtree.
-- *BINDING-COMPLEX-CREATION* C-c o C - Create synchronously a card/checklist/item with the subtree.
+- *BINDING-DELETION*
-- *BINDING-DELETION*         C-c o k - Kill the arborescence tree and the corresponding entity.
+        C-c o k - Kill the arborescence tree and the corresponding entity.
+- *BINDING-SETUP-KEY*
-- *BINDING-SETUP-KEY*        C-c o i - Interactive command to install the keys and the access-token.
+        C-c o i - Interactive command to install the keys and the access-token.
+- *BINDING-SETUP-BOARD*
-- *BINDING-SETUP-BOARD*      C-c o p - Interactive command to select the board and attach the todo, doing and done list.
+        C-c o I - Interactive command to select the board and attach the todo, doing and done list.
+- *BINDING-DESCRIBE*
-- *BINDING-DESCRIBE*         C-c o d - This very binding to display this help menu.
+        C-c o h - help binding

 Trello:
 - Card: